SIMSHIFT: A Benchmark for Adapting Neural Surrogates to Distribution Shifts: Dataset Presentation

 \subsection{Electric Motor Design}

-The electric motor dataset encompasses a structural \acs{FEM} simulation of a rotor in electric machinery, subjected to mechanical loading at burst speed.
-This simulation is motivated by the inherently conflicting design objectives in rotor development: while magnetic performance favors certain rotor topologies to optimize flux paths and torque generation, structural integrity requires designs capable of withstanding centrifugal loads without plastic deformation \cite{gerlach2021mechanical, dorninger2021}.
-The simulation predicts stress and deformation responses due to assembly pressing forces and centrifugal loads, accounting for the rotor's topology, material properties, and rotation speed.
+\textbfp{Problem Description} The \textit{electric motor design} dataset encompasses a structural \acs{FEM} simulation of a rotor in electric machinery, subjected to mechanical loading at burst speed.
+It is motivated by the conflicting design objectives in rotor development \citep{gerlach2021mechanical, dorninger2021}.
+The 2D simulation predicts stress and deformation responses due to assembly pressing forces and centrifugal loads, accounting for the rotor's topology, material properties, and rotation speed.
+The custom metric measures the relative error in Mises stress along the cord shown in green \cref{fig:motor_overview}.

-\cref{fig:motor_overview} shows an overview of the simulation setup.
-Since this case is more complex than the preceding datasets, we omit a detailed technical drawing from the main body and instead provide it in \cref{fig:motor_technical_drawing}, besides the corresponding parameter variations in \cref{tab:motor_params}, both in \cref{app:motor_detailed}.
+\textbf{Input Parameters} together with their variations and detailed technical drawings are omitted from the main body, as this case is more complex.
+They are provided in \cref{fig:motor_technical_drawing} and \cref{tab:motor_params}, both in \cref{app:motor_detailed}.